 Meteor showers occur when the Earth passes through the debris path left by the tail of a comet.
 There are two annual meteor showers every July/August called the Pegasids, so named because they appear to originate from the constellation of Pegasus.
 The July Pegasids are typically active from 7 July for around a week.
 The Upsilon Pegasids commence around the end of July and last until the end of August.

 Extrasolar Planets in Pegasus

 A planet designated HD 209458 b orbiting yellow dwarf star HD 209458 (aka V376 Pegasi) was detected in November 1999.
 Astronomers discovered that the planet's atmosphere contains sodium.
 This planet is in an even closer orbit around its sun than the previous one mentioned, and its atmosphere is literally boiling away into space, so it leaves a comet-like trail of blue-glowing energised hydrogen gas in its wake as it orbits the star.
-HD 209458 b has been given the unofficial name 'Osiris' until a proper name is decided upon.
+HD 209458 b has been given the official name 'Osiris'.

 Yet another extrasolar planet was discovered in Pegasus in April, 2007, orbiting HD 210702, an orange subgiant.
 HD 210702 b is twice the mass of Jupiter but its orbital period (year) is 341 days.
 HAT-P-8 b is a superjovian world positively whizzing around its star in just over three Earth days.
 V391 Peg b is a superjovian planet orbiting a dying star at 1.7AU.
 HD 219828 b is a so-called 'hot Neptune' planet due to its mass being similar to that of Neptune, and its close proximity to the parent star.